 Get more downloads and of course more revenue with our App Store Optimisation service.

 App Store Optimization is the process of improving the visibility of your app within a mobile app store (the Apple App Store & Google Play).
-The basic principles of ASO, besides high rankings in the app store, is the focus on click-through rate (CTR).
+Besides high rankings in the app store, the basic principles of ASO are the focus on click-through rate (CTR).

 Once people click on your app and are on your App Landing Page, you have to make sure they also download it or make a purchase.
 This part of In-App Store Optimization is also known as Conversion Rate Optimization (CRO).